Plan your day

 When you arrive

 A pleasing combination of a warm and accommodating family home and an impressive family seat, the house is staffed by enthusiastic, friendly volunteers to tell the story of Sir Henry Dryden, Canons Ashby's Victorian owner.
+Please check the opening hours of the House as they change dependent upon the time of year.

 The great outdoors

-Canons Ashby's formal gardens are a stunningly scenic example of early-18th century garden design and the parkland is the perfect place for a stroll and ideal for walking the dogs if they've come along with you.
+Canons Ashby's formal gardens are a stunningly scenic example of early-18th century garden design and the parkland is the perfect place for a stroll and ideal for walking the dogs (on leads please), if they've come along with you.
 A family friendly parkland walk, with lots of unexpected facts about the landscape and a photo challenge along the way, is free to pick up from the Coach House.

 The priory church